Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 And even inside, you’ll find some real gems.
 For example, the paintings of The Last Supper or The Burial of Christ and the Fall of Manna by Tintoretto or Madonna enthroned with the saints by Sebastiano Ricci.

-Behind the basilica is the bell tower, which is almost as tall as the one in St Mark’s Square.
-You will be taken up in the lift.
-For €8 you get a great view of Piazza San Marco and in good visibility up to Alps .
+The basilica includes a bell tower that is almost as tall as the one in St Mark’s Square.
+The elevator will take you up, which is located together with the ticket office on the left side of the basilica (inside).
+For €8 you get a great view of Piazza San Marco and, in good visibility, the Alps.
 Entrance to the basilica is free.

 From April to October, the Basilica of San Giorgio Maggiore is open 9:00-19:00 and the rest of the year 8:30-18:00.